Chanda Lalit Mohan High School

 Chanda Lalit Mohan High School is a co-ed secondary school located in Panchita (Chanda Bazar) in Bongaon sub-division in the North 24 Parganas district, state of West Bengal, in India.
-It was established in 1956 as a Junior High School for grades V to VIII.
-Then it was upgraded to High School i.e. Class IX and Class X was added.
-Class XI and Class XII were added in June 2006.
-The student of class XI & XII student may take arts or Humanities stream for their higher studies.
-Subjects include Bengali, English, Education, Geography, History, Mathematics, Philosophy and Political Science.
+It was established in 1956.

 History

 The School was founded in 1956 by the Lalit Mohan the reason the school name is Chanda Lalit Mohan High School.

-Foundation Years
+Foundation years

 The present Panchita (Chandabazar) address where the school is situated, but the school is originally located for Chanda a place beside Panchita.
 The school was changed to Panchita for school playground issue.

 Examination coordinating school

 The board examination of class X OR XII is held ever year for other school, organisation and selection is done by the board of school service commission.
 The school is also been selected for government service examination held by many other government organisation.

 Courses

-The courses offered by school till class X are regulated by West Bengal Board of Secondary Education.
+The courses offered by school until class X are regulated by West Bengal Board of Secondary Education.
 In class XI & XII course offered as subjects include Bengali, English, Education, Geography, History, Mathematics, Philosophy and Political Science by school and regulated by West Bengal Council of Higher Secondary Education.